apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 #### Profiles in external files

  Profiles specified in external files (i.e in `settings.xml` or `profiles.xml`) are not portable in the strictest sense.
 Anything that seems to stand a high chance of changing the result of the build is restricted to the inline profiles in the POM.
 Things like repository lists could simply be a proprietary repository of approved artifacts, and won't change the outcome of the build.
-Therefore, you will only be able to modify the `\<repositories\>` and `\<pluginRepositories\>` sections, plus an extra `\<properties\>` section.
+Therefore, you will only be able to modify the `<repositories>` and `<pluginRepositories>` sections, plus an extra `<properties>` section.

- The `\<properties\>` section allows you to specify free-form key-value pairs which will be included in the interpolation process for the POM.
-This allows you to specify a plugin configuration in the form of `$\{profile.provided.path\}`.
+ The `<properties>` section allows you to specify free-form key-value pairs which will be included in the interpolation process for the POM.
+This allows you to specify a plugin configuration in the form of `${profile.provided.path}`.